Venneslafjorden

-Venneslafjorden is a lake in the municipality of Vennesla in Agder county, Norway.
+Venneslafjorden is a lake in Vennesla Municipality in Agder county, Norway.
 The 1.56 km2 lake is located along the river Otra.
 There are several islands and islets located in the northern part of the lake, the largest of which is Drivenesøya.
-The village of Vennesla is located along the southern end and there are also settlements that extend along the east side of the lake.
+The large village of Vennesla is located along the southern end and there are also settlements that extend along the east side of the lake.
 The lake is dammed as a reservoir for the Hunsfos hydropower plants.